sgsg704/HANDWRITTEN-DIGIT-RECOGNITION-USING-TENSORFLOW-AND-PYTHON/README.md

 # HANDWRITTEN-DIGIT-RECOGNITION-USING-TENSORFLOW-AND-PYTHON

-The principle objective in digit acknowledgment is highlight extraction is to eliminate the excess from the  information and increase a more compelling epitome of the word picture through a bunch of mathematical properties
+Recognized digits of different sizes and orientations from various sources such as e-mails, bank cheques etc.
+Made use of MNIST dataset and Neural Networks.
+The algorithm used to carry out the project is Sequential Neural Network which is known to be one of the easiest methods to build a model in Keras.